 Center Point Day Program

-Based at the Diakon Wilderness Center, the Center Point Day Program is a day treatment program that, like other Diakon Youth Services programs, strives through a healing centered approach, we strive to nurture change and growth in youth, families, and communities.
-The safe, community-based program features individualized programming for students who struggle in a traditional school environment.
+Based at the Diakon Wilderness Center, the Center Point Day Program is a day treatment program that, like other Diakon Youth Services programs, strives to impact lives through a healing-centered approach.
+We endeavor to nurture change and growth in youth, families and communities.
+This successful community-based program features individualized programming for students who struggle in a traditional school environment.